hirosystems/stacks-subnets/docs/getting-started.md

 node ./deposit.js 2
 ```

-We can see this transaction either on the Clarinet interface or in the Devnet network on the explorer.
+We can see this transaction either on the Clarinet interface or in the Devnet network on the Explorer.
 Similar to the initial STX deposit that we performed, this deposit will trigger a transfer on the L2, which we can see in the subnet explorer as well.
 On the subnet, we should see a call to
 `deposit-from-burnchain`.

 We can verify that the NFT is now owned by the subnet contract (`ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM.subnet-v1-2`) on the L1 using: